Kenton Neighborhood Guide

 Sad but true, this much-loved Kenton food cart turned full-scale dining establishment closed its doors in June, 2020 after nine years of serving the neighborhood vegan, keto, paleo, and gluten-free fare.

 While this simple but inspired little eatery catered to those on special diets, it went a long way to please everyone who crossed its threshold with dishes like pork carnitas tacos, bacon almond dates, and lamb liver pate.
 If you dined within Cultured Caveman walls, it’s no doubt your tastebuds were pleasantly surprised.

 Kenton Real Estate

-There are some amazing old homes in Kenton, especially on Denver Avenue, which is the start of the commercial district.
+There are some amazing old homes in Kenton, especially on Denver Ave., which is the start of the commercial district.
 True to Portland style, this neighborhood will reveal creative paint schemes, innovative landscaping, and attention-to-detail restoration efforts.
-This lovely neighborhood is truly a gem given some still affordable home prices and a neighborhood community that truly cares about the growth and overall livability of the area.
+This lovely neighborhood is truly a gem, given some still-affordable home prices and a neighborhood community that truly cares about the growth and overall livability of the area.

 To learn about the Portland real estate market, we recommend this local Portland-based, top 100 real estate blog in the world.

 If you are interested in buying a home in Portland, we recommend meeting up with these top 1% Portland buyer’s agents, or if you are considering selling a home we recommend these top 1% Portland seller’s agents.
 Visit our Portland Real Estate Page for more information.

 North Portland Neighborhood Map